dduneau/website/content/project/Parasite_manipulation/index.md

 ---
-title: 01-Host manipulation by parasite
+title: 01- Host manipulation by parasite
 summary: One of the parasite strategy to increase its transmission is to manipulates its host.
 I started science by studying such strategy.
 tags: ["Parasite manipulation", "Former"]